henryjosephson/henryjosephson.com/content/writing/grue.md

 published: false
 ---

-Though it'll be included in my March links roundup,[^1] the *Daily Princetonian*, in addition to the second-greatest collegiate crossword puzzle section in the nation, also had a great [piece](https://www.dailyprincetonian.com/article/2025/05/princeton-news-pete-hegseth-senior-thesis-plagiarism-allegations) on SecDef Pete Hegseth's apparent plagiarism in his senior thesis.
+Though it'll be included in my March links roundup,[^1] the *Daily Princetonian*, in addition to the second-greatest collegiate crossword puzzle section in the nation (the [*Maroon*](https://chicagomaroon.com/crosswords/) is #1), also had a great [piece](https://www.dailyprincetonian.com/article/2025/05/princeton-news-pete-hegseth-senior-thesis-plagiarism-allegations) on SecDef Pete Hegseth's apparent plagiarism in his senior thesis.

 On the one hand, I love student journalism,[^2] and Hegseth seems, pretty clearly, to have plagiarised.
 On the other, honestly?
 With the sheer number of public figures that appear to have plagiarized, maybe the correct conclusion is that [plagiarism isn't as bad as we thought](https://gwern.net/modus)?
 I'm very unsure, but, regardless, it doesn't look great for Pete.